 Advertisers: Level up your knowledge about fraud, and make sure you have appropriate volume/performance expectations are when working with ad networks and publishers.
 Involving C-level executives to align incentives will give cause to identify fraud and not turn a blind eye to it.
 Encourage conversations with your attribution companies to address fraud with you.

 Attribution companies: Work with marketers and ad networks to fight fraud.
 Move toward standardizing tracking across all supply sources.
-(TUNE has fraud reports for that.)
+(HasOffers has fraud integrations for that.)
 Provide clients with different ways to identify and combat fraud.

 Networks: Work to get more transparency from publishers about their traffic.
 Build relationships with your publishers so that when issues come up, they are talked about as an ongoing conversation, not on a one-off.

 Publishers: Take action to clean up your traffic.
 Reciprocate building relationships with ad networks.